4-Aminosalicylic acid: Mechanism of action

 Some studies have shown that principal antitubercular action of PAS occurs via poisoning of folate metabolism.

+Resistance

+It was initially thought that resistance of 4-aminosalicylic acid came from a mutation affecting dihydrofolate reductase (DHFR).
+However, it was discovered that it was caused by a mutation affecting the dihydrofolate synthesis (DHFS) enzyme activity.
+The mutations of isoleucine 43, arginine 49, serine 150, phenylalanine 152, glutamate 153, and alanine 183 were found to affect the binding pocket of the dihydrofolate synthase enzyme.
+This will reduce the ability for hydroxy-H2Pte to bind to dihydrofolate synthase and preventing 4-aminosalicylic acid from poisoning the folate metabolism.

 History

-4-aminosalicylic acid was first synthesized by Seidel and Bittner in 1902.
+4-Aminosalicylic acid was first synthesized by Seidel and Bittner in 1902.
 It was rediscovered by the Swedish chemist Jörgen Lehmann upon the report that the tuberculosis bacterium avidly metabolized salicylic acid.
 Lehmann first tried PAS as an oral TB therapy late in 1944.
 The first patient made a dramatic recovery.
 The drug proved better than streptomycin, which had nerve toxicity and to which TB could easily develop resistance.
-In the 1948, researchers at Britain's Medical Research Council demonstrated that combined treatment with streptomycin and PAS was superior to either drug alone, and established the principle of combination therapy for tuberculosis.
+In 1948, researchers at Britain's Medical Research Council demonstrated that combined treatment with streptomycin and PAS was superior to either drug alone, and established the principle of combination therapy for tuberculosis.